 CEO: Executive Assistant

 Liz completed her bachelor’s degree at The College of New Jersey, where she studied Journalism.
 As an undergraduate, she provided tutoring and mentorship services to the students of Paterson, New Jersey through summer enrichment programs and as a teacher’s aide.
 Inspired to ensure all students receive a high-quality education, Liz relocated to New Orleans to serve as an AmeriCorps/City Year Corps Member.
 Throughout her year of service, she provided students in kindergarten through fourth grade with academic, behavioral and attendance support at John Dibert Community School.
-She is excited to join the NSNO team as the CEO: Executive Assistant.
+Liz now serves NSNO as the Operations Coordinator.